 - Parking - $0-$1500 depending on your needs

-Totalling everything up, the annual cost of a car is on average, $8698/year.
+Totalling everything up, the annual cost of a car is on average, $8698/year, and a motorcycle isn't much different.
 Something more realistic for a person who has a limited budget would be taking the bus:

 - $8 per day, 260 days = $2080/year.